-In some cases, pipeline inventory refers to raw materials purchased from a business used to create finished products.
+In some cases, pipeline inventory refers to raw materials purchased from a business used to create finished products (also called production inventory).
 When it’s received, it’s labeled as “work-in-process” inventory and considered an asset on a company’s balance sheet if products sold to the end user are designed and produced in-house.

 Most ecommerce brands will always have some volume of pipeline inventory coming in if their products are being turned over and sold.
 As part of their inventory replenishment process, brands will look at inventory performance, production lead lines, and warehouse receiving times to order inventory according to a specific timeline, so it’s more likely to arrive, be accounted for, and be ready for fulfillment when needed.

 Of course, the larger and more complex an ecommerce supply chain is, the more pipeline inventory there is in terms of order volume and total SKUs.
 It also can become more complex to track when there are multiple sales and distribution channels involved.